|

 Tutsi minority.
 The constitution foresees that at least 30% of

 government ministers must be women.
+President Pierre Nkurunziza's government

-is in power since November 2007.
-He is also the
+is in power since November 2005.

-Minister of Foreign Affairs is HE Antoinette Batumubwira.
 The armed forces and the police

 comprise both Tutsis and Hutus since 2005.

-The country is undergoing successfully a
+The country is undergoing a

-process of reconciliation after the long civil war ended in 2003. |
+successful process of reconciliation after the long civil war ended in 2003.

 |